 Description: Learners will design their own country focusing on the geographical features and cultural features.
+They will produce a study book about their imagined country.
 They will then design and conduct a citizenship text for their first citizen!
 Leading question: How are countries and their culture formed?
 Age group: 8 - 10 years Subjects: Geography, Social Sciences, Literacy and Numeracy Total time required: 5 hours over 5 days Self-guided / Supervised activity: Medium Resources required: Paper, Pen, Colours (Preferred to have an Atlas / Globe for reference)